 This pattern’s name means ‘Sun Mosaic’ and the intricate colour work is inspired by tiled walls in a Hammam, or Turkish baths.
 The complexity of this t-shirt design means it would be more suited to an intermediate or advanced crocheter.

-This floral tee is worked in the round from the top down, and the best thing about it – there’s no sewing required!
-The pattern is written with a positive ease giving the t-shirt a comfortable fit.
+This floral tee is worked in the round from the top down, and the best thing about it is there’s no sewing required!
+The pattern is written with a slight positive ease giving the t-shirt a comfortable fit.

-If you’re a fan of this t-shirt be sure to check out my blog post from last week detailing my favourite granny square inspired patterns.
-With this pattern you can decide whether you want a V-neck or round neck, the pattern also included useful photo and video tutorials!
+If you’re a fan of this t-shirt be sure to check out my blog post from last week detailing my favourite granny square-inspired patterns.
+With this pattern you can decide whether you want a V-neck or round neck, the pattern also included a useful photo and video tutorials!

 By Olivia Kent